Potholes can cause problems to all kinds of road users. For cyclists in particular, they can be incredibly dangerous.

 Each case is different and this is only one example of a cyclist pothole claim.
 Your injuries may be more or less severe and the circumstances surrounding your accident will undoubtedly differ.

 For further information on how we can be of assistance to you, or to begin your claim, call us for free on 0808 100 9995 and talk to one of our specialist solicitors.
-We are here, 24 hours a day, 7 days a week and our team is ready and waiting to provide assistance.
+Our helpline is available 24 hours a day, 7 days a week and our team is ready and waiting to provide assistance.